October 15, 2017

 The chart presents the main findings of the Saint Lucia survey alongside that of all contemporary data available for the four other Caribbean countries.
 Although details are not provided here, CADRES surveyed Barbados three times and St Vincent and the Grenadines twice, with the most recent data in each instance being presented here.

-Those periodic surveys tell an important story that is likely to be applicable across the region which is that public opinion is generally moving in the direction of greater support for decriminalisation and an increasing opposition to the status quo.
+Those periodic surveys tell an important story that is likely to be applicable across the region which is that public opinion is generally moving in the direction of greater support for decriminalisation and increasing opposition to the status quo.

 In the specific case of Saint Lucia some 38% opted for the maintenance of the status quo (illegal), while cumulatively 51% of respondents supported either the full legalisation or partial decriminalisation, which essentially means that most Saint Lucians are opposed to the maintenance of the status quo.
+A lot of the people who are in support of further legalisation may especially want to know whether this will open the doors for them to be able to grow marijuana seeds from their homes for their own personal use.
+If more people were able to do that, it would be easier for people to access this substance.
+For those who are planning on growing marijuana, it might be worth reading more information about marijuana plants to ensure that growers fully understand the plant’s requirements.

 It is interesting to note that the attitude of Saint Lucians on this issue is similar to that of all other Caribbean countries surveyed, especially as the margin of error associated with these surveys is +/- 5%.